-Most families with young children have considered a pediatrician for health care needs that require age-based specialists, and dentistry is no different.
-Pediatric dentists fill a vital role in oral medicine; here are some answers to a few questions you may have about them.
+Most families with young children use a pediatrician for health care needs that require age-based specialists, and dentistry is no different.
+Pediatric dentist specialists fill a vital role in oral medicine; here are some answers to a few questions you should consider using a specialist for your child.

 Pediatric dentists are professionals who have completed a specialized course of dentistry that caters to children who have special needs or otherwise need gentler care.
 The program consists of two to three years of further training after graduation from dental school.
 It includes hospital training, where they work with children who have more severe dental needs and emergencies, and training in numerous orthodontic teeth-straightening methods.
 Pediatric dentists work closely with pediatricians and general dentists, who refer select patients for this specialized dental treatment that requires this advanced training.